USS New York (BB-34): World War II

 With the outbreak of war, New York's overhaul was sped up and completed four weeks after the attack on Pearl Harbor.
 She returned to duty escorting cargo and troop ships to Iceland and Scotland.
 She continued on patrol duty for the next year.
 In her first series of escorts, she left Norfolk 15 February, arrived in New York 16 February, Nova Scotia 21 February, and Iceland 2 March, returning to Norfolk on 27 March.
 She left there on her second patrol 24 April and arrived at New York the next day, Nova Scotia 2 May, Newfoundland 5 May, and Iceland 10 May, returning to New York on 20 May.
 The next day she left for a third escort, arriving again at Nova Scotia on 2 June and Scotland on 10 June, returning to Norfolk on 30 June.
 Following these three escort missions, she put in for overhaul in Norfolk.
 The secondary battery was reduced to six 5-inch (127 mm) guns and the anti-aircraft armament was increased to ten 3-inch/50 caliber guns, 24 40 mm Bofors guns in quadruple mounts, and 42 20 mm Oerlikon cannons.
 She departed Norfolk on 12 August and arrived the next day at New York.
 From there, she escorted a convoy to Nova Scotia where she remained until 22 August, then departed for Scotland where she was from 31 August to 5 September.
 She returned to Norfolk on 15 September.

 New York saw her first major action during Operation Torch, the Allied invasion of North Africa in November 1942.
-She left Norfolk on 23 October in order to join the Allied fleet.
+Under the command of Captain Scott Umsted, she left Norfolk on 23 October in order to join the Allied fleet.
 Attached to the Southern Attack Group, on 8 November, New York and the cruiser Philadelphia, screened by six destroyers, attacked Safi harbor in Morocco, supporting landings by the U.S. 9th Infantry Division's 47th Infantry Regiment, and defended the transports Cole and Bernadou which came under attack by 130 mm shore batteries at Point De La Tour.
 New York fired several salvoes with her 14 in guns, with one of them striking the base of the battery and ricocheting into a bunker, destroying the range finder and killing the battery commander and neutralizing the battery.
 Other shore batteries were destroyed by Philadelphia's guns and aircraft from escort carrier Santee.
 New York remained on station until the port was secure, then steamed north to support the Center Group off Fedhala and Casablanca, specifically to deal with the threat of the Vichy French battleship Jean Bart, but by the time she arrived, that battleship had been disabled by Massachusetts and other Vichy French ships had been driven off by Brooklyn and Augusta.
 New York remained on off the coast of North Africa until the beaches were secure, then retired on 14 November.
 She had expended a total of sixty 14 in rounds.
 She returned to Norfolk on 23 November.